Here you will find useful information related to our tours, and about traveling in Norway in general.

 The Norwegian railway network is not so good developed.
 The main routs run north from Oslo to Trondheim and from Trondheim to Bodø, and west from Oslo to Bergen.
 The trains are modern, with air-condition and comfortable seats.
 Additionally, the train trip offers you great view over valleys, mountains, lakes and fjords.

-We welcome you to Norway and an unforgettable winter vacation!
+We welcome you to Norway and an unforgettable summer vacation!

 Discover Norway AS is not responsible for typographical errors in the program.